 \end{problem}

 \cref{prob:acm} is NP-Hard~\cite{mosk-aoyamamaximumalgebraicconnectivity2008} due to the integrality constraint on $\omega_e$.
-Therefore, as in \cite{dohertyspectralmeasurementsparsification2022}, we relax the integrality constraints and, when necessary, we round the optimization result to the nearest solution in the feasible set of~\cref{prob:acm}.
+Therefore, we relax the integrality constraints and, when necessary, we round the optimization result to the nearest solution in the feasible set of~\cref{prob:acm}.
 We solve the relaxed problem using the simple and computationally inexpensive approach developed in~\cite{dohertyspectralmeasurementsparsification2022}.
 It is important to note that this approach requires the pose graph to be connected, so we first perform greedy prioritization up until at least one inter-robot loop closure exists between the local pose graphs.
 We also use the greedy solution as initial guess for the algebraic connectivity maximization.

-In \cref{fig:viz-spectral}, we present a visualization of the approach results in comparison of the ones obtained with the standard greedy approach.
+In \cref{fig:viz-spectral}, we present a visualization of our spectral approach results in comparison to the ones obtained with the standard greedy approach.
 We can see that the candidates selected using our spectral technique are more evenly distributed along the pose graph while the greedy candidates are mostly concentrated in high-similarity areas.
-Our selected candidates are therefore less redundant and more informative to the estimation process.
+Our selected candidates are therefore less redundant for the estimation process.